 1. Appalachian Trail, Georgia to Maine

 One of the oldest long trails in the U.S., the Appalachian Trail is the quintessential long-distance hike.
-The “A.T.,” as it’s known, stretches from Georgia’s Springer Mountain to Maine’s Mount Katahdin.
+The AT, as it’s known, stretches from Georgia’s Springer Mountain to Maine’s Mount Katahdin.
 Every year, thousands of through-hikers assemble at Springer Mountain and March and begin the long slog up to Maine, where they end – if they’re lucky – by mid-October.
 But the entire trail is beautiful and surprisingly accessible, so you don’t have to commit six months of your life to a 2,200-mile through-hike.

 - Best Segments: In Virginia, Shenandoah National Park harbors lush deciduous forests and incredible mountaintop views within easy driving distance of Washington, D.C.
 The trail spends about 100 miles in the park, so you can hike part or all of this length and double back, or use connecting trails inside and adjacent to the park to loop back to your starting point.
-Assuming a pace of six to eight miles per day, it takes 13 to 15 days to walk the whole segment one way, and 26 to 30 days to start and end in the same location.
+Assuming a pace of 6 to 8 miles per day, it takes 13 to 15 days to walk the whole segment one way and 26 to 30 days to start and end in the same location.
 In New Hampshire, the Presidential Range is perhaps the most otherworldly section of the trail, with more than 10 miles of alpine tundra and around 85 total miles of rugged mountain traverses through the White Mountains.
 The heart of the Presidential Range is basically a long, high ridge with steep drop-offs on either side, so the views – especially above the treeline – are continuous and panoramic.
 This rugged section takes about 13 days one way and 26 days if retracing your steps.

 - Best Time to Go: Altitude and latitude play a huge role in any Appalachian Trail experience.
 The southern third is generally passable and comfortable between late March and late November, though higher elevations can be cold and icy in the spring and fall.
-The middle third, including the Shenandoah segment, is best between mid-April and late October (when fall colors create a real treat).
+The middle third, including the Shenandoah segment, is best between mid-April and late October, when fall colors create a real treat.
 In the northern third, where higher elevations are icy, wet, or muddy most of the year, shoot for late August or early September if possible.

 - How to Get There: The Appalachian Trail’s southern terminus is about two hours northeast of Atlanta, and the trail mostly runs within easy driving distance of major East Coast cities.
 If you’re keen on the Shenandoah or Presidential/White Mountains sections and don’t live within driving distance, fly into Washington-Dulles (Shenandoah) or Boston‘s Logan Airport (Whites).
 Both are between two and three hours from the destination, depending on where you start your hike.
-Nonstop and one-stop flights from major cities start at around $175 at to Dulles and $200 to Logan, depending on your origin city.
+Nonstop and one-stop flights from major cities start at around $175 to Dulles and $200 to Logan, depending on your origin city.
 For the White Mountains section, the best starting trailhead is the large parking lot where the trail crosses NH-112, a scenic mountain byway.
-Take I-93 north to exit 32, then drive northwest on NH-112 for about six miles.
+Take I-93 north to exit 32, then drive northwest on NH-112 for about 6 miles.
 In Shenandoah, Skyline Drive (a ridgetop byway) follows the AT for most of the park’s length and intersects multiple trailheads.
 If you’re starting in the south and walking north, park at the Turk Gap parking area, between 10 and 15 miles north of I-64.

 - Pickup and Transportation Considerations: Though much of the Appalachian Trail is fairly close to populated areas, good cellular service isn’t guaranteed.
 If possible, arrange transportation ahead of time to and from your desired trailhead.
 Check the Appalachian Trail transportation options page for details and costs.
 Most road-accessible trailheads have shuttle service.
 In the Presidential section, the Mount Washington Auto Road Hiker Shuttle ($30 per adult, one way) runs scheduled service between Mount Washington’s summit and the Pinkham Notch trailhead.
 WhiteBlaze, a hiker forum that (among other things) connects hikers with drivers willing to provide their services at low cost (some drivers just ask for gas money), serves the entire AT corridor.